 Writing for College Fashion will give you real-life fashion and media experience and will be an impressive reference on any resume.
 Past CF writers have gone on to positions at Vogue, ELLE Magazine, Women's Wear Daily, VH1, Town & Country Magazine, and Adidas, to name a few, as well as numerous fashion and beauty PR firms.

-Perks of being a CF writer include having a fun job, networking within the industry, attending fashion-related events in your area when available, testing out new products, and possibly the occasional celebrity interview.
+Perks of being a CF writer include having a fun job, networking within the industry, attending fashion-related events in your area when available, testing out new products when available, and possibly the occasional celebrity interview.
 Also, since this is an online position, you’ll be able to work from any location and choose your own hours.

 College credit is available and recommended, and outstanding writers may be offered continuing paid positions at the end of the semester.

 After writing for College Fashion, I know things about writing and fashion that would have taken a lot more time and effort to learn by myself.
-If you are a college student with aspirations in the fashion industry, consider applying to write for College Fashion. - "What I Learned as a CF Intern" by Mya, former CF writer.
+If you are a college student with aspirations in the fashion industry, consider applying to write for College Fashion. - Mya, former CF writer

 How to Apply:

-We will be accepting applications from October 1st until November 6th, 2016.
-Applications received after the deadline will not be considered.
-Applicants that have been selected for a position will be notified on or around November 14th.
+We will be accepting applications from October 1st until November 11th, 2018.
+Applicants that have been selected for a position will be notified on or around November 19th.

-If you’re interested in writing for College Fashion, send an email to zephyr AT collegefashion.net with Spring 2017 Writing Application as the subject.
+If you’re interested in writing for College Fashion, send an email to firstname.lastname@example.org with Spring 2019 Writing Application as the subject.
 Include the following:

 - Samples of your writing (include your blog URL if you have one - doesn't have to be fashion-related, we just want to know you're tech-savvy and can write) – the more relevant the better!
 If you don’t have experience writing fashion or blog-style articles, write up a sample CF article to show you can handle it.
-Bonus points if you include pictures and/or a Polyvore set (we give preference to applicants who understand what looks good on a page).
+Bonus points if you include pictures and/or CF-style outfit sets (we give preference to applicants who understand what looks good on a page).

 - A list of topics you’d like to blog about – be specific.
 If you get the position, what are some articles you'd like to write for CF?
 If you could have a weekly column here, what would it cover?
 What topics are you most passionate and knowledgeable about?
 (Do you love music or cinema?
 Are you a makeup maven?
 A DIY expert?
 A nail polish addict?
 Anything goes - we want to know who you are and what you could bring to the site!)
 We are looking for writers with lots of fresh ideas, so the more creative and unique, the better.
-(Note: If your post ideas center around Polyvore "outfit" sets, make sure to include Polyvore sets in your application to show your skills.
+(Note: If your post ideas center around "outfit" sets, make sure to include outfit sets in your application to show your skills.
 We recommend Canva for making these collages.)